hdShang/arxiv-daily/docs/cs-RO/2025-12-22/papers/251219576v1-lelar-the-first-in-orbit-demonstration-of-an-ai-based-satellite-atti.md

 ---
 layout: default
-title: LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller
+title: "LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller"
 ---

 # LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller